VULCAN1NK/VULCAN1NK/README.md

 <h1 align="center">Hi 👋, I'm Navneeth</h1><br/>

-<h3 align="left">Enthusiastic and dedicated Computer Science student specializing in Artificial Intelligence with a good founda􀆟on in machine learning.
+<h3 align="left">Enthusiastic and dedicated Computer Science student specializing in Artificial Intelligence with a good foundation in machine learning.
 Eager to apply theoretical knowledge and practical skills, including machine learning algorithms and data science, to tackle real-world challenges in AI.
-Possessing strong teamwork abilities, effective communica􀆟on of technical concepts, and adaptability to dynamic work environments.
+Possessing strong teamwork abilities, effective communication of technical concepts, and adaptability to dynamic work environments.
 Commited to continuous learning and staying updated with emerging trends and technologies in the ever-evolving field of AI.</h3><br/>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=VULCAN1NK" alt="VULCAN1NK" /></a> </p>
 <br/>